Looking into opening a CIT Savings Builder account?

 Is A CIT Savings Builder Account FDIC-Insured?

 Yes.
-CIT Bank, N.A. is a FDIC member, which means that funds deposited in a CIT Savings Builder Account is insured up to the maximum allowed by law.
+CIT Bank, N.A. is a FDIC member.
+Therefore, any funds deposited in a CIT Savings Builder Account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.